Netherlands: Netherlands and the Low Countries

 In most Romance languages, the term "Low Countries" is officially used as the name for the Netherlands.

-Holland and Dutch
+Holland

-The Netherlands is informally referred to as Holland in various languages, including Dutch and English.
-In other languages, Holland is the formal name for the Netherlands.
-Holland can also refer to a region within the Netherlands that consists of North and South Holland.
-Formerly these were a single province, and earlier the County of Holland, a remnant of the dissolved Frisian Kingdom that also included parts of present-day Utrecht.
-Following the decline of the Duchy of Brabant and the County of Flanders, Holland became the most economically and politically important county in the Low Countries region.
-The emphasis on Holland during the formation of the Dutch Republic, the Eighty Years' War, and the Anglo-Dutch Wars in the 16th, 17th, and 18th centuries, made Holland a pars pro toto for the entire country.
+The term Holland has frequently been used informally to refer to the whole of the modern country of the Netherlands in various languages, including Dutch and English.
+In some languages, Holland is used as the formal name for the Netherlands.
+However, Holland is a region within the Netherlands that consists of the two provinces of North and South Holland.
+Formerly these were a single province, and earlier the County of Holland, which also included parts of present-day Utrecht.
+The emphasis on Holland during the formation of the Dutch Republic, the Eighty Years' War, and the Anglo-Dutch Wars in the 17th and 18th centuries made Holland a pars pro toto for the entire country.

+Many Dutch people object to the country being referred to as Holland instead of the Netherlands, on much the same grounds as many Welsh or Scottish people object to the United Kingdom being referred to as England.
+In particular, those from regions other than Holland find it undesirable or misrepresentative to use the term Holland for the whole country, as the Holland region only comprises two of the twelve provinces, and 38% of Dutch citizens.
+As of 2019, the Dutch government officially has preferred the Netherlands instead of Holland when talking about the country.

+Often Holland or Hollanders is used by the Flemish to refer to the Dutch in the Netherlands, and by the southern Dutch (the Dutch living "below the great rivers", a natural cultural, social, and religious boundary formed by the rivers Rhine and Meuse) to refer to the northern Dutch (the Dutch living north of these rivers).
+The use of the term in this context by the southern Dutch is in a derogatory fashion.
+In the southern province of Limburg, the term is used for the Dutch from the other 11 provinces.